-As was the life of an army daughter, I moved often and in the middle of the second grade we transferred back overseas.
+As was the life of an army daughter, I moved often and in the middle of the second grade we transferred back to Germany (Kitzigen and Stuttgart).
 This time our family would be living in military quarters.
 Dagwood would not be able to go with us.

 I do not know how we found Dagwood’s new family.
 I only remember the father coming to get him and Dad saying, “Don’t know if he will live many more years or drop off tomorrow…” Then Dagwood jumped into his new family’s car and was gone.
 I recall Mom telling people how Dagwood hated to ride in the car but seemed to understand this was his new life.
 He jumped in and never looked back.